 It was preposterous!

-We had gone to the trouble of arranging for a covering letter from the Dutch insurance company to be translated into English, as the embassy had demanded, and then on arriving in Minsk, we were then told that the letter had to be translated in to Belorussian.
+We had gone to the trouble of arranging for a covering letter from our Dutch insurance company to be translated into English, as the embassy had demanded, and then after arriving in Minsk, were then told that the letter had to be translated back into Belorussian!

-The long-winded process of obtaining a 28 day visa from the embassy in The Hague was no more than the first step in a longer journey.
+The bitter reality was this: the long-winded process of obtaining a 28 day visa from the embassy in The Hague was no more than the first step in a longer journey.

 To get around the requirement of translating the health insurance letter into Belorussian it was easier he told us to take out a policy with the Belarus state insurance agency.
 This would cost 50 Euros (a lot of money in Belarus), but it would be quicker and cheaper than getting our original letter translated.